2 Nigerian men in California oversaw a romance scam that targeted women worldwide, feds say

 Once co-conspirators based in Nigeria, the United States and other countries persuaded victims to send money under false pretenses, the two Nigerian men who lived in Southern California coordinated the receipt of funds, the indictment says.

-The two men provided bank and money-service accounts that received funds fraudulently obtained from victims and also ran the extensive money-laundering network, the complaint alleges.
+The two men provided bank and money-service accounts that received funds obtained from victims and also ran the extensive money-laundering network, the complaint alleges.

 The two men were arrested Thursday.
 All defendants will face charges of conspiracy to commit fraud, conspiracy to launder money, and aggravated identity theft.
 Some also will face fraud and money laundering charges.